-Congrats on getting the latest keyboard driver.
-Now your device should be working at perfect status.
+Now that you’ve installed the latest keyboard driver, your device should be working at the perfect status.
 But if the typing lags persist, please continue to the next fix.

 Fix 4 – Disable Filter Keys

 Filter Keys is a Windows accessibility feature that enables the computer to ignore brief and repeated keystrokes.
-Sometimes it may fail to capture your keystrokes that happen continuously.
+In other words, it may fail to capture your keystrokes that happen continuously.
 To see if that’s the case, turn it off and test the keyboard performance.